 But as I said, change is happening.
 You have read about The Arab Spring, but while most of the world was focused on the Middle east, the countries of South America for example, have undergone remarkable social and economic transformations.
 Sweden has virtually transformed itself overnight.
 There are many more local examples like the women of Bangladesh doing microcredit loans, the women of the former Tibet or the dramatic social revolution in the city of Quebec.
 These movements will gain momentum and be joined by similar efforts occurring all over the globe.

-There are many of you who have already begun to experience the energies of change.
+There are many who have already begun to experience the energies of change.
 Things are happening, old stuff is starting to tumble out.
 Issues that have been ignored for years are surfacing.
-But, if you notice, they are not creating the drama and turmoil they would have in the past.
-Have you been waking up at 3 AM lately?
-Many people have.
-Those are waves of transitional energy.
+But, if you notice, they are not creating the drama and turmoil they have in the past.

 It will take more to release stubbornly entrenched negative energy.
 Greed and corruption still have a good deal of traction, but each day their grip on society weakens as people loose confidence in their ability to function in the greater public interest.
 The infrastructure of social support that has sustained them will simply melt away.

 But with all this bad news, where can we look for hope? in many places around the globe things are already happening – Bahrain, Lybia, Syria, Tunisia, Egypt, Sweden and Quebec just for starters.
 In this country consider Kickstarter, Zipcar, Shareable, Etsy, Kiva, Prosper and Airbnb.
 These and other “collective consumption” companies are part of a new economy that is being born from the inability of traditional businesses to meet people’s evolving needs.
 This sharing economy is based on the idea of people coming together to create their own markets (Airbnb), their own products, (Etsy), and their own currency (TimeBanks).